Kurt Tippett: Sydney (2013–2019)

 Tippett announced his immediate retirement in January 2018 just two months prior to the start of the 2018 season.
 The effects of a lingering ankle injury was referred to as his key consideration.
 Tippett had also suffered various hamstring, hip and ankle injuries in the two years prior.

+Post-AFL career

-Tippett was drafted by the Swans in the 2018 AFL rookie draft with pick 42, after previously reaching an agreement with the Swans as per his retirement settlement.
-Due to AFL salary cap rules, the Swans would need to pay the remainder of his settlement within the salary cap, while Tippett would have to remain a listed player.
+Following his retirement announcement, a deal was struck that allowed the Swans to draft Tippett in a non-playing capacity at the 2018 AFL rookie draft, as per his retirement settlement.
+Due to AFL salary cap rules, the Swans would need to pay the remainder of his settlement within the salary cap, while Tippett remained a listed player.
+At the conclusion of the 2019 AFL season, Tippett relocated to his native Gold Coast and began to immerse himself within the local surf lifesaving community.

+In late 2020, a chance meeting with former assistant coach and neighbour Stuart Dew led to Tippett accepting an assistant coaching role with the Gold Coast Suns for the 2021 AFL season.
+He was assigned the key forward/ruck group and was able to work closely with the likes of Ben King who would kick a career-high 47 goals throughout the 2021 season.
+Tippett transitioned into an administrative role with the club in May 2023 when he joined the Suns' Board of Directors.